-AAJA will be seeking a slate of new officers for the 2018-2019 term.
-Electronic voting will begin Wednesday, July 5 with the final results announced at the AAJA Gala Banquet on Saturday, July 29.
+AAJA will be seeking a slate of new officers for the 2021-2022 term.
+Electronic voting will begin Wednesday, July 22 at 5pm ET with the final results announced at the first ever virtual AAJA Fest.
 Ballots will be sent to AAJA members who are eligible to vote in the election.

-We will be electing a new Senior Vice President, Vice President of Journalism Programs, and Vice President of Communications/Secretary.
+We will be electing a President, Vice President of Civic Engagement and a Vice President of Finance.
 The role of each officer is below:

 Excerpt from Michelle’s candidate statement:

 “Four decades ago, a group of AAPI journalists founded AAJA out of a desire to be seen and represented in news organizations and in news coverage.
 I would like to serve one more term to help set AAJA on a path to greater visibility and impact for the next four decades and beyond — with your vote, support and ideas.”

 Click here to view Michelle’s complete candidate statement.

 Managing Editor, Digital, KQED News

 “I’m an accomplished journalist who’s spent over 15 years—and counting!—in the media industry.
 I’m currently the Managing Editor of Digital at KQED in San Francisco.
 I was the President of the AAJA-San Francisco Bay Area chapter for three years during which time I helped develop “Hella Asian,” a live storytelling event featuring AAPI journos, artists and media makers.
 It serves as our chapter’s annual fundraiser and has raised over $20,000.
 While President, I also served AAJA’s national board as a governing board member.
 I’m an active member of journalism communities like ONA and IRE, and in 2015, I founded Journalists of Color, a powerful safe space for a global community of media folks.”